-If you need to purchase or rent ANY of the required equipment - please, feel free to contact me at 719.930.1301 and I can help you get set up.
+If you need to purchase or rent any of the required equipment - please, feel free to contact Craig at 520.732.1440 to help you get set up.

 Over the years a variety of techniques have been developed but our shooting time will be focused on getting the most out of your equipment with just a single exposure.

-This is a great place for the beginning astrophotographer to start or the intermediate photographer to perfect before moving on to the more technical options.
+This is a great place for the beginner astrophotographer to start their journey or the intermediate photographer to hone their skills before moving on to the more advanced techniques.

 Digital processing is a crucial step in astrophotography for creating striking images.